-General Math is designed to prepare the student with the basic math skills needed for a certificate, entry to higher math, or personal improvement.
-The course covers relatively simple arithmetic problems of fractions, decimals, percents, ratios and proportions, and their practical applications.
-The course is designed to help the student develop numerical skill, enhance mathematical vocabulary, develop estimation and problem-solving skills, apply mathematical concepts and enhance calculator skills.
-A calculator is required for this course.
-Prerequisite: Appropriate score on the Success Assessment/Placement Test.
+General Math is designed to prepare the student with the basic math skills needed for a certificate, diploma, entry to higher math, or personal improvement.
+The course covers addition, subtraction, multiplication, division, exponential notation, order of operations, prime numbers and factoring as related to whole numbers, fractions, decimals, ratio and proportion, percents, business and consumer applications, and statistics.
+The course is designed to help the student develop numerical skill, enhance mathematical vocabulary, develop estimation and problem solving skills, apply mathematical concepts, and enhance calculator skills.
+A TI-30Xa SE Calculator is required for this course.
+Prerequisite: Appropriate score on the Success/Assessment Placement Test.